-Reminiscent of the scales of a dragon, this lace pattern is bold enough to stand out- even when worked in a self-striping yarn.
-Tassels and semi-precious stone beads dress up this shawl, and as an added bonus, add weight to the ends to keep the shawl in place.
+Reminiscent of the scales of a dragon, this lace pattern is bold enough to stand out, even when worked in a self-striping yarn.
+Tassels and semi-precious stone beads dress up this shawl, adding weight to the ends to create a beautiful drape and keep the shawl in place.
 Make sure to download the free Firedrake Lace Shawl pattern.

 It’s looks beautiful can’t wait to Crochett one ❤️

 The difference in Stitch Count referred to in my previous comment may be due to the “turning chain” that you count as one stitch and I may have counted it as three.
 Sorry for the confusion.

 In written instructions, I think you may be missing the very last CH 7 before the final TR stitch at the END of ROW 8 (It is correct on row 4) and I’m not sure if the stitch count for that row is correct; I get 136 stitches, not 134 – but I’m not 100% sure.
 I tend to start out with the written instructions then go to the chart as I get more comfortable with the pattern.
 I made the shawl with a self-striping cake in purples and pinks and it is gorgeous!!
 Great for our southern weather.
 Thank you for this pattern!